Alexis Arquette: Early work

-At 19, Arquette played trans sex worker Georgette in the screen adaptation of Last Exit to Brooklyn.
+Film career

 The majority of Arquette's film work was in low-budget or independent films.
-In total, Arquette starred in more than 40 movies, including I Think I Do, Children of the Corn V: Fields of Terror, and Sometimes They Come Back...
-Again.
-Arquette also starred as a crack addict opposite Tim Roth in Jumpin' at the Boneyard, as a teenage boy seeking revenge for a horrible childhood in the New Zealand-shot horror fantasy Jack Be Nimble, and as a murderous drag queen in the low budget comedy Killer Drag Queens on Dope.
+In total, she starred in more than 40 movies.
+Notable roles include a crack addict opposite Tim Roth in Jumpin' at the Boneyard (1992), a teenage boy seeking revenge for a traumatic childhood in the New Zealand-shot horror fantasy Jack Be Nimble (1993), and a murderous drag queen in the low-budget comedy Killer Drag Queens on Dope (2003).
+Her other film credits include Children of the Corn V: Fields of Terror and Sometimes They Come Back...
+Again (both 1996) and I Think I Do (1997).

-Arquette also had supporting roles in Pulp Fiction, Threesome and Bride of Chucky, and she played a Boy George fanatic, George Stitzer, in the Adam Sandler–Drew Barrymore film The Wedding Singer, singing "Do You Really Want to Hurt Me" over and over.
-Her role as Georgina, a Boy George impersonator, in another Sandler–Barrymore film, Blended, was a reference to that role.
-In 2001, Arquette returned to New Zealand to play Roman emperor Caligula in two episodes of Xena: Warrior Princess.
-That same year, Arquette guest starred in the Friends episode "The One with Chandler's Dad", in which she directly interacted with her sister-in-law, Courteney Cox.
-Also in the same year, she cameoed in Son of the Beach.
+Arquette had supporting roles in Pulp Fiction, Threesome (both 1994), and Bride of Chucky (1998).
+She played Boy George fanatic George Stitzer in the Adam Sandler–Drew Barrymore comedy The Wedding Singer (1998), singing "Do You Really Want to Hurt Me" repeatedly throughout.
+A later role as Georgina, a Boy George impersonator, in the Sandler–Barrymore film Blended (2014) served as a callback to that earlier character.

+Television

+In 2001, Arquette returned to New Zealand to portray Roman emperor Caligula in two episodes of Xena: Warrior Princess.
+That same year she guest starred in the Friends episode "The One with Chandler's Dad", in which she appeared alongside her sister-in-law Courteney Cox, and made a cameo in Son of the Beach.

-In September 2005, VH1 announced Arquette as one of the celebrity house-guests on the 6th season of The Surreal Life.
-On January 31, 2007, Arquette was a featured celebrity client and guest judge on the première episode of Bravo's reality show Top Design.
-Arquette also made a cameo appearance in the music video for Robbie Williams' song "She's Madonna".
+In September 2005, VH1 announced Arquette as one of the celebrity house guests on the sixth season of The Surreal Life.
+On January 31, 2007, she appeared as a featured celebrity client and guest judge on the premiere episode of Bravo's reality series Top Design.

+Other work

+Arquette made a cameo appearance in the music video for Robbie Williams' song "She's Madonna".
+She later publicly announced that she had begun the process leading to sex reassignment surgery.

 Personal life

+Gender identity and transition

 In 2004, Arquette expressed an interest in undergoing gender-transitioning medical treatment.
-She decided against undergoing hormone therapy and kept her choice of whether she underwent gender-affirming surgery private from the media by the time she completed her transition in 2006.
+She decided against hormone therapy and kept private whether she ultimately underwent gender-affirming surgery, completing her transition in 2006.
 Her experience was documented in the film Alexis Arquette: She's My Brother, which debuted at the 2007 Tribeca Film Festival.
 Arquette was a vocal supporter of other transgender people, including Chaz Bono, who transitioned shortly after Arquette.

+Amid increasing health complications from HIV, Arquette began presenting again as a man in 2013.
+Her brother David Arquette said that Alexis was "gender suspicious" and alternately felt like a man or a woman at different times.

+Health

 Arquette contracted HIV in 1987.
-In later life, Arquette suffered from ill health as a result of being HIV-positive.
-Amid these increasing complications, Alexis began presenting again as a man in 2013.
-Brother David Arquette said that Alexis was "gender suspicious" and alternately felt like a man or a woman at different times.
+In later life she suffered from ill health as a result of being HIV-positive.

 Death

-Arquette was placed in a medically-induced coma and died on September 11, 2016, at 12:32 AM.
-(00:32), surrounded by close family, at the age of 47.
-Arquette was serenaded with David Bowie's "Starman".
+Arquette was placed in a medically induced coma and died on September 11, 2016, at 12:32 AM, surrounded by close family, at the age of 47.
+She was serenaded with David Bowie's "Starman".
 The official cause of death was cardiac arrest caused by myocarditis stemming from HIV.